-Rich Solar is mentioned often by purchasers of Renogy panels.
+Rich Solar is often mentioned by purchasers of Renogy panels.
 It is a similar panel at a better price.
-This is a tall, narrow, heavier panel but is becoming a favorite among RVs and campers.
+This tall, narrow, heavier panel is becoming a favorite among RVs and campers.
 The only consistent negative theme is around quality control – panels sometimes differ from listed specifications, and mounting holes on the back of the panels may vary.

-- Good quality alternative to Renogy at a better price
+- It is a good quality alternative to Renogy at a better price

 - Good technical service

 - Sturdy, durable frame and panel overall

 - The inconsistent – panel received differed from the listed, and the mounting holes were also other.

 - Durability – there are a few complaints about MC4 connector quality